jluby127/AstroQ/docs/getting_started.rst

         e2,5,35,TOI-1670
         e2,8,41,TOI-1670

 - ``serialized_outputs_dense_v1.csv`` contains the same information, but now all slots, even those not scheduled to have an observation are included, and it is ordered by time.
-See example (the first 14 slots of the semester are not scheduled, as they are during day time):
+See example:

     .. code-block:: csv